splunk/addonfactory-ucc-generator/docs/contributing.md

 ### UI tests

-If you need to run UI tests for the PR, please add a label "run-ui-tests" before the PR is created.
+If you need to run UI tests for the PR, add a "run-ui-tests" label before the PR is created.
 UI tests will run automatically for any PR towards the `main` / `develop` branches, and on the `main` / `develop` branch as well.

 1. With local version of ucc-gen, create a UCCExample add-on for the output directory: